cnabio/cnab-spec/301-metadata-repositories.md

   }
 }
 ```

+**WIP START**

+Different bundles and images to different _projects_, or groups of developers that produce them, within an organization.
+A delegation binds a threshold of public keys to a _path pattern_ that specifies all bundles or images (and in-toto metadata, if any) belonging to a project (e.g., `example.com/example-org/example-image*`).

+So, more concretely, the `targets` role SHOULD make a prioritized, terminating delegation of an image (e.g., `example.com/example-org/example-image*`) to the developers of that image (e.g., `example-image-developers`).

+**WIP STOP**

 Similarly, the image developers (e.g., `example-image-developers`) SHOULD NOT sign images themselves, because this would prove to be too burdensome to do whenever a new tag is produced, especially at a high enough frequency.
 Instead, they SHOULD delegate all tags (e.g. `example.com/example-org/example-image:*`) to CI/CD automation (e.g., `example-image-automation`).